 The Raffles is a big name in the international hotel business.
-The one here in Singapore is the very first and still the best Raffles hotel in the world.
+The one here in Singapore is the very first and still the best Raffles hotel worldwide.
 This is a very special hotel: A visit to the Raffles will make you feel like a time traveler.

 1 Beach Rd

 The hotel is well known for it’s opulent colonial and authentic design, for it’s afternoon tea.
 And it’s also known for the Singapore Sling, the world famous cocktail that has been created here, in the bar of the Raffles Singapore.

 When checking into the Raffles the first thing you notice are the originally dressed doormen.
 Their uniforms are almost as famous as the Beefeaters‘ in London.
 They wear traditional robes of the Sikhs‘, one of the most important religions in India, and pay a tribute to the British Empire that included India at the time of the Raffle’s opening in 1897. no one really knows why, out of all the uniforms, it had to be the Sikh’s.
 But the Raffles‘ mascots sell very well as little puppets to thousands of tourists every year.

 The lobby is impressive and makes you feel like in a different time …with all it’s pros and cons.

 You guessed right, the Raffles is not a modern hotel.

 If you are looking for comfy chic, modern design, cozy sofas and soft rugs, the Raffles is not for you.
 Here you get history.
 You will find authentic rooms, that have not been changed for 100 years and therefore might remind you a little bit of a museum rather than a hotel.
 I would not stay for a whole week, but I definitely visit for a couple of days just to breathe the colonial elegance of the Raffles.
 Or you could always stay in the Grand Hotel Suite, which is a little more comfortable, but it will set you back a hefty 4.000 Euros per night.